Traveling to Ireland during COVID-19

 Is traveling to Ireland During COVID-19 Worth it?

-Since Ireland has opened up to international visitors in July of 2021, I have worked with dozens of travelers.
-Traveling to Ireland during COVID-19 is not without it’s challenges, but those that ventured out had the best time.
+Since Ireland opened up to international visitors in July of 2021, I have worked with many families, couples, and solo travelers.
+Traveling to Ireland during COVID-19 is not without its challenges, but those that ventured out had the best time.

 That’s not to say there isn’t risk.
-I had one family contract the virus during their short trip.
+I’ve had more than one family contract the virus during their short trip.
 While quarantining in Ireland isn’t so terrible, it certainly wasn’t a part of their original plans.

-Largely, Ireland is a safe place.
+Ireland is a safe place to travel as any.
 Their vaccination rates are among the highest in the world.
 They are quick to react with regulations that will keep the immunocompromised and elderly safe.
 And perhaps most importantly they are ready and eager to welcome you home.

 Planning Your Trip to Ireland